 Operation Of Optional Features

 AC PANEL

-The Freedom 307 will receive an AC panel if the boat is equipped with a grill or air conditioner.
+The Freedom 307 will receive an AC panel if the boat is equipped with the optional grill.
 The panel is located on the aft wall of the starboard console.
 AC powered switches are noted below.